1. Why the Manaslu Circuit Trek is Your Perfect Adventure

 It is vital for any traveler or trekker to always have a list of important prerequisites with them at all times.
 Here are the list of things one needs to consider while going on a trek.

-Physical Condition and Preparation:
+Physical Condition and Preparation For Manaslu Circuit Trek:

 It is very important that one should be of sound health before undertaking any kind of trek.
 Most treks are suitable for passionate walkers who have the ability to walk at least 6-7 hours a day with a light rucksack.
 It’s not necessary that the trek is going to be 6-7 hours a day sometimes it might even be 7-8 hours.
 Walking in higher altitudes is more physically demanding than walking in the lower altitudes; however, if we are in excellent health with average physical fitness, have a positive attitude and strong determination, we can accomplish the trek successfully.
 Exercising and jogging regularly is a good idea to enhance our strength and stability.
 If one has past experiences with hiking then that would be an asset but no technical skills are required for this trip.
 Also, we advise you to consult with your doctor(s) before undertaking the trip.